SidonTheTroll/cave-of-ordeals/extra/physical-education/1-management-of-sporting-events.md

     - If number of teams is even: $\text{Number of teams} - 1$
     - If number of teams is odd: equal to the number of team.
 - **Number of matches**: $\frac{\text{Number of teams}(\text{Number of teams}-1)}{2}$

+- Advantages
+    1. Follows a clear cycle and easy to schedule the matches.
+    2. Every team competes against every other team.
+    3. Helps complete the tournament in a structured manner with minimal delays.
+- Disadvantages
+    1. Becomes complex when handling large number of teams.
+    2. Some teams may get advantage due to better spacing between matches.
+    3. Fixed cycle format makes it hard for rescheduling.

+## 2. Staircase Method
+In this method, fixture is made like a staircase where no team gets bye and has no problem if the number of teams is odd or even.

+The matches are scheduled progressively pairing each team against every other team in a structured manner.

+- Advantages
+    1. Matches are organized in a stepwire structure, make it easy to follow.
+    2. Every team plays agains every other team exactly once.
+    3. Ideal for equal participation across all teams.
+- Disadvantages
+    1. With more teams, the number of rounds and matches become significant.
+    2. Teams may need byes in odd-numbered tournaments, which can disrupt scheduling.
+    3. Primarily designed for League tournament, not for knock-out style.

+## 3. Tabular Method
+This is also called the graph method.

+- Procedure:
+    1. If number of teams is even, then $N+1$ squares are made vertically and horizontally where $N$ is the number of teams participating in the tournament.
+Else if $N$ is odd, then $N+2$ squares are made in the same manner.
+    2. Teams are categorized in a table with rows and columns and teams named as A, B, C, and so on.
+        - If number of teams is even, then $N+1$ squares are made vertically and horizontally.
+        - Else if the number of teams is odd, then $N+2$ squares are made vertically and horizontally.
+            - Also add **bye** to the last box as the same will be given to the corresponding team on the row side in the number of round in the box.
+    3. Then the team alphabets are arranged serially on the table with the name as the row and column heading.
+    4. Make a diagonal line dividing the table into two right angled triangles.
+    5. Starting from the second team, serially write natural numbers to the last box of the row side.
+    6. Then switch to next row and do the same for **non-crossed** box but it should be the next number after the one above it till it reaches the same for the last number in the first row.
+    7. Repeat till the last number is in the first box of the row.
+    8. Then write sequenced natural numbers downwards below each unfilled box below 7 except the last column.
+    9. For the last column, first write even numbers till the even number smaller than the greatest number in the first row, then switch to odd numbers.

+This procedure will give the fixture for tabular method with the boxed numbers being the round in which the teams will compete.

+# Method of Deciding the winner in League Tournament
+The team which gets the most points in a League tournament is declared the winner.
+Generally points are given in the follow way,

+> Winner of the match = 2 points
+> Loser of the match = 0 point
+> Draw = 1 point each

+If the points of two teams are equal, then the match is held again.
+But if it remains a draw, then the team which won the maximum number of matches is declared the winner.
+If a draw still remains, the team which scored the most goals is declared the winner.
+If a draw still remains, then a match is held again.
+Else if everything fails, the winner is declared by a toss.

+In addition to this, other methods are also used to declare the winner,

+1. British Method
+2. American Method

+## 1. British Method
+Divide the total points obtined by total points obtainable, multiplied by 100 to get the score percentage.

+$$
+\frac{\text{Total points obtained}}{\text{Total possible points}} \times 100
+$$

+## 2. American Method
+Divide the total number of games won by total number of games played, multiplied by 100 to get winning percentage.

+$$
+\text{Percentage} = \frac{\text{Matches won}}{Matches played} \times 100
+$$

+# Combination Tournaments
+These type of tournaments are played on group or zonal basis.
+It also depends on the suitability of the activity, number of teams and areas and distance from which they come to participate.

+Therefore, tournaments are held as zone and the winner of each zone compete against the winning team of other zones.
+On the basis of this, there are four types of combination tournaments.

+1. Knock-out cum Knock-out
+2. League cum League
+3. Knock-out cum League
+4. League cum Knock-out

+## 1. Knock-out cum Knock-out
+The total number of teams is divided into four equal zones.
+Firstly they play on knock-out basis to decide a winner from each zone.
+Then the winning teams play against each other in a knock-out tournament.
+Then one team becomes the winner of the inter-zonal tournament.

+## 2. League cum League
+All teams are divided equally into four zones and they play on a League basis.
+The each zonal winner competes against the other in another league tournament.
+Then one team becomes winner of the inter-zonal or group tournament.

+## 3. Knock-out cum League
+Teams of each zone play on knock-out basis and the winner of the four zones compete in League tournament.

+## 4. League cum Knock-out
+All teams are divided into four zones and all teams play league matches in their respective zones.
+And one winner of each zone compete in knock-out tournament.

+# Meaning of Intramural
+Derived from Latin words 'Intra' and 'Muralis' meaning 'within' and 'wall' respectively.
+It refers to the activities held within the campus of an institution, only for the students of the school/institution.
+It is one of the best way to motivate students to take part in games and sports.

+- ***A game for each and each for a game*** is considered the motto of intramurals.

+Effective programmes of intramurals help to further develop good habits, skills, knowledge and other social qualities in students.
+These programmes provide ample opportunities for students to participate voluntarily and compete among students of the same institution.

+# Origin of Intramurals
+- **Innate Instinct** – Children have a natural tendency to play, engaging in activities even in ancient times during leisure.
+- **Historical Development** – Systematic intramural activities emerged over time; the first recorded intramural baseball event was organized in the USA in 1864.
+- **Growth in the USA** – By the early 20th century, physical education teachers recognized intramurals' benefits, leading to the establishment of intramural departments in all high schools by 1925.
+- **Essential in Physical Education** – Today, physical education programs are considered incomplete without intramurals in schools.

+<div style="page-break-after: always"></div>

+- **Challenges in India**
+    1. **Materialistic Mindset** – Many parents prioritize academics over physical and social development.
+    2. **Lack of Interest in Schools** – Most schools do not actively organize intramurals for all students.
+    3. **Inclusion of Differently Abled Students** – Intramural programs should be accessible to all, ensuring equal participation in a democratic society.
+    4. **Need for Structured Programs** – Effective planning and execution of intramurals are necessary for holistic student development.